gbganalyst/merge-csv-files-in-python/README.md

-# Combining data from multiple csv files to single dataframe
+# Combining data from multiple csv files to single data frame

-Are your dataset rows spread across multiple files, but you need a single DataFrame?
+Are your dataset rows spread across multiple files, but you need a single data frame?

-A common task for data analyst is to consolidate data from multiple files to a single dataframe.
+A common task for data analyst is to consolidate data from multiple files to a single data frame.

-This repository teaches how to use python with pandas to do the task by following these steps:
+This repository teaches how to use pandas or daskframe to do the task.

-1. Use glob() to list your files
-2. Use a generator expression to read files and concat() to combine them
+---

 The writeup can be found [here](https://bit.ly/data_consolidation)